List of aviation accidents and incidents involving CFIT: Trigana Air Flight 267

-On August 16, 2015, Trigana Air Flight 267, an ATR 42-300 registered as PK-YRN, crashed into Mount Tangok shortly before landing at Oksibil Airport, Oksibil, Indonesia, killing all 49 passengers and 5 crew members onboard.
+On August 16, 2015, Trigana Air Flight 267, an ATR 42-300 registered as PK-YRN, crashed into Mount Tangok shortly before landing at Oksibil Airport, Oksibil, Indonesia, killing all 49 passengers and 5 crew members on board.
 The final report stated that the pilots purposefully deviated from the original flight path.
 The lowest safe altitude was ignored and the Enhanced Ground Proximity Warning System (EGPWS) was disabled.

 2006 New York City Cirrus SR20 crash

 On October 11, 2006, the New York Yankees' pitcher Cory Lidle and his flight instructor were killed when their Cirrus SR20, registered as N929CD, crashed into the Belaire Apartments in New York City.
 The weather that day was less than desirable and the corridor required strict clearance to enter, causing a sharp turn which led to the impact.